PaperMC/Starlight/TECHNICAL_DETAILS.md

 likely full 15 as well.

-Effectively all the changes come down to the fact that Starlight needs to manually setup light sources, and of course by manually setting them up optimisations can be made.
+Effectively all the changes come down to the fact that Starlight needs to manually set up light sources, and of course by manually setting them up, optimisations can be made.
 Instead of relying on the propagator, which is going to have to do additional block reads and light reads, it can simply do the minimum number of block reads per chunk.
 On Fabric, it